Detecting Healthcare Fraud with ML

 Standard device fingerprinting tracks browser attributes and network information.
 Healthcare fraud requires understanding device usage patterns specific to clinical workflows.

-Practice Management System Integration: Most dental practices use integrated POS systems (Dentrix, Eaglesoft, Open Dental) that create predictable device fingerprints.
+Most dental practices use integrated POS systems (Dentrix, Eaglesoft, Open Dental) that create predictable device fingerprints.
 Transactions from generic web browsers or mobile apps during business hours often indicate fraud.
+Legitimate practices typically use business-class internet with static IP addresses and consistent network equipment.
+Residential IP addresses during business hours or frequent IP changes flag potential account takeovers.
+Dental practices use specialized equipment (card readers, signature pads, receipt printers) that create unique USB device signatures.
+Transactions without these peripherals during patient visits indicate potential fraud.

 // Healthcare-specific device fingerprinting